-For well over a decade, The Brotherhood-Sister Sol has been actively engaged in the urban gardening & farming movement.
-We are the caretakers of the NYC Parks Department Green Thumb Frank White Memorial Garden located adjacent to our headquarters and have been responsible for developing the 7,000 sq/ft lot into a Environmental Learning Center that includes a functional Urban Farm (producing more than 20 varieties of fruits and vegetables), a Green House, a Group Challenge Course, as well as recreational seating and performing areas.
+For over fifteen years, The Brotherhood Sister Sol has been actively engaged in the urban gardening and farming movement.
+We are the caretakers of the NYC Parks Department Green Thumb Frank White Memorial Garden located adjacent to our headquarters and have been responsible for developing the 6,000 sq/ft lot into a Environmental Learning Center that includes a functional Urban Farm (producing more than 35 varieties of fruits and vegetables), a green house, an aquaponics system, a group challenge course, as well as recreational seating and performing areas.
 All of these features have been co-designed and constructed by our youth members and local community residents.
 It is the most used Green Thumb Garden in the borough of Manhattan.

-Within this context, the movement to sustain and develop green spaces, within the inner-city, is a critical step towards rebuilding our human connection to the earth.
-Community Gardens provide space for community residents to reconnect with nature, to develop an understanding of the importance of fruits, vegetables, birds, bugs and other organisms critical to our survival.
+Within this context, the movement to sustain and develop green spaces within the inner-city is a critical step towards rebuilding our human connection to the earth.
+Community gardens provide space for community residents to reconnect with nature, and develop an understanding of the importance of fruits, vegetables, birds, bugs and other organisms critical to our survival.

 The Gaia Renaissance